Franchón Crews-Dezurn: Professional career

 Crews-Dezurn debuted professionally on November 19, 2016, against two-time Olympic champion Claressa Shields, losing by unanimous decision.

 Crews-Dezurn won her first professional world title in September 2018, beating Maricela Cornejo for the vacant WBC super middleweight championship, in a bout held at the Hard Rock Hotel and Casino in Las Vegas.

 On September 14, 2019, in a rematch against Cornejo, Crews-Dezurn retained the WBC super middleweight title and won the WBO title, defeating her rival in ten rounds by unanimous decision.

 Crews-Dezurn was signed by Golden Boy Promotions in June 2019.

 On 11 January 2020, Crews-Dezurn fought Alejandra Jiménez, losing by split decision.
 However, on 10 February 2020, the result of the fight was changed to a "no decision," due to Jimenez having failed a pre-fight drug test.
 In March 2020, the WBO stripped Jimenez of their belt, and in June 2020, the WBC did the same.
 Both organizations also reinstated Crews-Dezurn as champion.

 In April 2022 she defeated Elin Cederroos by unanimous decision at Madison Square Garden to win the WBA and IBF super middleweight titles and become undisputed super-middleweight champion.

-Crews-Dezurn attempted to defend her undisputed super-middleweight title against Savannah Marshall at the Manchester Arena on 1 July 2023, losing the fight by majority decision.
+Crews-Dezurn attempted to defend her undisputed super-middleweight title against Savannah Marshall at the Manchester Arena in Manchester, England, on 1 July 2023, losing the fight by majority decision.

 After the WBC declared Marshall the champion-in-recess, Crews-Dezurn defeated the previously unbeaten Shadasia Green to regain the title on 15 December 2023.

 She defended the title for the first time against Citlalli Ortiz at Turning Stone Resort Casino in Verona, New York, on 6 June 2025, winning by majority decision.

+Crews-Dezurn challenged undisputed female heavyweight champion Claressa Shields at Little Caesars Arena in Detroit, Michigan, on February 22, 2026.
+She lost via unanimous decision.